Stipend & Benefits

 By far the best guideline to follow is that of medical common sense sustained by an ever-present awareness of the possibility of a claim.
 When in doubt, always report, and do so promptly.

-The SIP office should be notified immediately in each of the following situations:
+The SIP office should also be notified immediately in each of the following situations:

-Receipt by a faculty member, resident or employee of a summons, complaint, or other legal documents in connection with a claim;
+- Receipt by a faculty member, resident or employee of a summons, complaint, or other legal documents in connection with a claim or a DOH investigation;

 USF Self-Insurance Programs